CMDBrew/adminterface/website/community/1-team.md

   ActiveTeamRow,
 } from '@site/src/components/TeamProfileCards';

-## Active Team
+## Core Team
 The Adminterface team works on the core functionality, as well as the documentation website.
-Current members of the team are listed in alphabetical order below.
+Core members of the team are listed in alphabetical order below.

 <ActiveTeamRow />